The Hector Berlioz Website

 In both letters Berlioz curiously fails to mention that he had already decided to accept an offer to visit Marseille in June, a visit which was followed by one to Lyon in July which gave him the opportunity to see his father again at La Côte-Saint-André.
 In the event the Bordeaux project was postponed till after his trip in August to the Beethoven celebrations in Bonn, though Berlioz kept planning for it.
 George Hainl, his friend the conductor in Lyon, made soundings in Bordeaux on his behalf but by early August had not received any answer (CG nos.
 987 and 989).
 On the recommendation of some friends Berlioz was moved to approach himself a music dealer in Bordeaux (CG no. 989 [full text in vol. VIII]; 7 August):

-As in 1842 nothing came of this: in the autumn Berlioz started composing the Damnation of Faust and in late October was off to Vienna at the start of his second major trip to Germany.
+As in 1842 nothing came of this, and Berlioz had more important priorities: in the autumn of 1845 and after his return from Bonn, he started composing one of his greatest works, the Damnation of Faust and in late October was off to Vienna at the start of his second major trip to Germany.

-In 1852 Berlioz received another proposal to give concerts in Bordeaux in February, but the project failed again to materialise (CG nos.
+In 1852 Berlioz received another proposal to give concerts in Bordeaux in late February, but the project failed again to materialise (briefly mentioned in CG nos.
 1444 [4 February] and 1454 [22 February], both to Liszt).
-Instead Berlioz soon departed to London where he gave a series of six concerts between March and June.
-In 1856 yet another projected visit did not come off (CG no. 2130 [23 May]).
+Instead Berlioz soon departed to London where he gave a major series of six concerts between March and June.
+In 1856 yet another projected visit did not come off (brief allusion in CG no. 2130 [23 May]).

 […] At the beginning of June I will be leaving for Bordeaux; I have decided again to accept an invitation to go and conduct a concert there, always for financial reasons, because I find this a pain in the neck.